jsborjesson/dotfiles/README.md

 ## Installation

-* Install the Mac OSX Command Line Tools.
+* `xcode-select --install` to install the Mac OSX Command Line Tools.
 * `rake -T` to see all the available commands and use them to install.

 ### Manual steps